-Year Ended December 31, 2022 20 2021 2021 Dollar Change % Change (in tho usands s) Avapritinib external expenses \$ 50,484 \$ 59,355 \$ (8,871) (15) % Pralsetinib external expenses 41,018 29,118 11,900 41 Elenestinib external expenses 40,307 22,219 18,088 81 EGFR franchise (BLU-525/701/945) expenses 63,808 47,325 16,483 35 BLU-222 external expenses 41,828 14,353 27,475 191 BLU-451 external expenses 20,972 259,957 (238,985) (92) Other development and pre-development candidate expenses and unallocated expenses 85,652 62,594 23,058 37 Internal research and development expenses 133,350 106,112 27,238 26 Total research and development expenses \$ 477,419 \$ 601,033 \$ (123,614) (21) %
+Year Ended Decem ber 31, 2022 2021 ollar Change % Change (in th Avapritinib external expenses \$ 50,484 \$ 59,355 \$ (8,871) (15)% Pralsetinib external expenses 41,018 29,118 11,900 41 Elenestinib external expenses 40,307 22,219 18,088 81 EGFR franchise (BLU-525/701/945) expenses 63,808 47,325 16,483 35 BLU-222 external expenses 41,828 14,353 27,475 191 BLU-451 external expenses 20,972 259,957 (238,985) (92) Other development and pre-development candidate expenses and unallocated expenses 85,652 62,594 23,058 37 Internal research and development expenses 133,350 106,112 27,238 26 Total research and development expenses \$ 477,419 \$ 601,033 \$ (123,614) (21)%

-\ Pralsetinib external expenses include reimbursable expenses under our collaboration for pralsetinib with Roche, and other development and pre-development candidate expenses include reimbursable expenses under our other collaboration agreements.
+^{} Pralsetinib external expenses include reimbursable expenses under our collaboration for pralsetinib with Roche, and other development and pre-development candidate expenses include reimbursable expenses under our other collaboration agreements.

 We expect that our research and development expenses will increase in future periods as we expand our operations and incur additional costs in connection with our clinical trials and preparing regulatory filings.
 These increases will likely include the costs related to the implementation and expansion of clinical trial sites and related patient enrollment, monitoring, program management and manufacturing expenses for active pharmaceutical ingredient, or API, drug product and drug substance for current and future clinical trials.
-In addition, we expect that our research and development expenses will increase in future periods as we incur additional costs in connection with research and development activities under our immunotherapy collaboration with Roche, development activities under our collaboration for pralsetinib with Roche, research and development activities under our collaboration with Proteovant and development activities for companion diagnostic tests for any current and future drug candidates.
+In addition, we expect that our research and development expenses will increase in future periods as we incur additional costs in connection with research and development activities under our immunotherapy collaboration with Roche, development activities under our collaboration with Proteovant and development activities for companion diagnostic tests for any current and future drug candidates.
 Our research and development expenses may further increase with potential new collaborations or future acquisitions.